nzediegwu1/favorite-things/README.md

     3. Entity relationship diagram
     4. Installation and Setup
     5. Suggested improvement
+    6. Documentation
-    6. How To Contribute
+    7. How To Contribute

 ## Features

 #### Users can perform the following actions with this application

       - Create a Category for saving favourite things
       - Edit a category
       - Delete a category (Soft-delete)